 Still peckish?
 Aji de gallina is a delicious chicken dish cooked in a spicy yellow pepper sauce…and creamy evaporated milk…served with walnuts and parmesan cheese…over fluffy white rice…with a garnish of black olives.
 If you’re not yet gnawing at your smartphone or computer screen, wait till we get to the Peruvian-Chinese fusion in part 2 of this blog.

-For now, it’s enough to know that all this and much more awaits you on our Affordable Peru (Miami Special) vacation package which runs till December 2014.
+For now, it’s enough to know that all this and much more awaits you on our Affordable Peru vacation package.
 We’ll take you from the capital Lima, founded in 1535 by the conquistador Francisco Pizarro, to ancient Cuzco in the Inca heartland, visiting ancient temples and sacred sites like the lost city of Machu Picchu and pristine Lake Titicaca, a staggering 12,500ft above sea level.

 Throughout you’ll have the services of an English-speaking tour guide, plus ample time to explore independently and take optional excursions that cost less when they’re pre-booked.
 It’s an active, on-the-go itinerary with some early starts and longish days, but where else would you be so inclined to work up a real humdinger of an appetite?
 Now, about those heavenly chifas we’re rustling up next…